 That doesn’t mean you should stop monitoring.
 Employee attendance tracking helps you get a handle on your business operations, workforce expenses and headcount planning.
 It also clues you into potential issues, such as burnout and disengagement, that would otherwise fly under the radar.

-Let’s look at the essential elements of employee attendance management, along with the best options for monitoring employees the right way in 2025.
+Let’s look at the essential elements of employee attendance management, along with the best options for monitoring employees the right way.

 Why is it important to monitor employee attendance?